-In addition to its educational agenda, a second objective of the Chapter is to provide a peer forum where information security professionals can regularly meet and exchange ideas and experiences.
-Through its breakfast meetings, seminars, and the annual general meeting, the Association promotes peer interaction and provides a means for the professional exploration and idea interchange which are so vital to personal and occupational growth and development.
+In addition to its educational agenda, another objective of the Chapter is to provide a peer forum where information security professionals can regularly meet and exchange ideas and experiences.
+Through the Chapters seminar program and events, the opportunity for peer interaction and exchanging of ideas, provides a means for personal and professional growth and development.

-A further objective is to promote information security as a career path.
+A further objective of Chapter is to promote information security as a career path for students.
 Through its Academic Relations Committee, the Chapter has endeavored to promote the information security career path interest among college and university students throughout the region.
 For the past several years, the Chapter has sponsored presentations, tables and booths on an ad-hoc basis and at various career day seminars.
-These presentations have been well received, and the feedback to the Chapter has been most favorable.

 Finally, a major Chapter goal is to inform its members of current Chapter events, and other relevant matters.
 The Chapter's bi-monthly newsletter provides a means by which the members are kept current on Chapter activities, and provides a means to distribute articles on topics of general and technical interest to members.

-Nearing its 50th year, ISACA (isaca.org) is a global association helping individuals and enterprises achieve the positive potential of technology.
-Today’s world is powered by technology, and ISACA equips professionals with the knowledge, credentials, education and community to advance their careers and transform their organizations.
 ISACA leverages the expertise of its half-million engaged professionals in information and cyber security, governance, assurance, risk and innovation, as well as its enterprise performance subsidiary, CMMI Institute, to help advance innovation through technology.
-ISACA has a presence in more than 188 countries, including more than 217 chapters and offices in both the United States and China.
+ISACA has a presence in more than 95 countries, including more than 220 chapters and offices in both the United States and China.

 Participate in the ISACA Knowledge Center